Our categories

 Checking:

-- with the bare hand, to feel if the surface has an imperfection
+- with bare hand, to feel the surface imperfections

 Degreasing:

 Using a degreaser removes glue residues, or invisible greasy traces.
-This must be done with a damp cloth, and this degreaser must be immediately removed with another dry cloth, before it evaporates, because it contaminates the surface.
+This must be done with a damp cloth, and this degreaser must be immediately removed with another dry cloth, before it evaporates and contaminates the surface.

 Just before painting:

-The surface is perfect and clean, primed, sanded...
+The surface is perfectly clean, primed and sanded...

-The final step before starting to paint the bodywork is a final dusting using a sticky pad, without pressing, and a little pressurized air.
+The final step before painting the bodywork is a final dusting using a sticky pad, without pressure, and a little pressurized air.

 Accessories: